alexyak/voicecontrol/README.md

 # Module: Voice Control
-The `voicecontrol` module allows to use voice control of the MagicMirror.
+The `voicecontrol` module allows to use voice control in the MagicMirror.
 This module based on the https://snowboy.kitt.ai/

 ## Using the module